FalveyLibraryTechnology/deselection-guide/README.md

 > This repository is an appendix to our white paper detailing our comprehensive deselection process, currently in review.

-    This repository is still being built!
-There are many things still to be done:

-    - Detail database structures.
-    X Include SQL files with descriptions.
-    X Include form autocomplete example.

 ## Updated Analytical Method

 The outline and figures below consolidate all of the lessons learned and represents the final state of our analytical process after two years of progressive changes.